hockeybots/slapshot/README.md

 # slapshot

-A javascript interface to the NHL API
+slapshot is an NHL API library written in TypeScript.

 ## Installation